Click above to leave this site and see many of our past dogs and what they look like.

 Once you have found your breeder it is a fair thing for them to expect you to put a hold on a pup, we ask for $100 for a cross, $200 for a Boston, and with us, this is accepted ONLY on the understanding that if you pull out for any reason we do not refund that money, no refund is usual among breeders, although often much more is asked for as a downpayment.

-If for any reason we have to pull out and do not supply the pup, we will refund the hold you have paid.
+If for any reason we have to pull out and do not supply the pup, we will refund the money you have paid.

 We also accept people paying ahead to join our wait list, this is not mandatory but you are unlikely to get choice of any particular sex or markings if you are not on our list as those people who are on it get first offer, same conditions as above, if you pull out, the money you have paid to join is not refunded although it can be used at any time of your choice in the future.

 Having secured your puppy, once he is born, it is fair to expect questions you will undoubtably have to be answered, and to expect several updates of photos, but not daily or even weekly updates.
-It is also fair to expect the breeder to organise freight where that is necessary , and to be prepared to pay whatever is still owing promptly once it has been organised, we do not ask for final payments until we have booked flights and have sent our buyers their itinerary.
+It is also fair to expect the breeder to organise freight where that is necessary , and to be prepared to pay whatever is still owing promptly once delivery has been organised, we do not like to ask for final payments until we have booked the trip and have sent our buyers their itinerary, but once that's done, I will not tolerate being ignored or payments being late.

-Once the itinerary is sent, we expect prompt payment of final amount owing, NO PUP FLYS UNLESS IT IS PAID FOR and cheques are not accepted.
+Once the itinerary is sent, we expect prompt payment of final amount owing, NO PUP LEAVES UNLESS IT IS PAID FOR and cheques are not accepted.

-For those meeting me to personally pick up their pup, you must bring cash for the final payment on the day, and pay on delivery.
+For those meeting me to personally pick up their pup, you must bring cash for the final payment on the day, and pay on delivery, or you can do a transfer at least three weekdays before delivery is due, it MUST be in and clear, or I can accept payment by card.

-For the flyers, you keep the crate pup comes in, it is not a rental one.
-Take an old towel and some water to the airport with you, some old newspapers to put in the crate should it need cleaning will be useful too, if you take food take only a little, water is more important.
+For the flyers, Take an old towel and some water to the airport with you, some old newspapers to put in the crate should it need cleaning will be useful too, if you take food take only a little, water is more important.
+Because of recent changes in how we must transport pups we can no longer supply a crate to the interstate, or other more local buyers.

-For those picking up, you need to bring your own crate if you do not have one you need a spare lap or little harness with seatbelt clip on it to secure your pup on the way home.
+For those picking up from me, you also need to bring your own crate if you do not have one you need a spare lap or little harness with seatbelt clip on it to secure your pup on the way home.

 If you have any problems we expect to be notified, and do be familiar with our ‘trouble shooting’ page, this may help when minor problems arise.